 Wellness and Nutrition

 Nutrition education and other activities related to well-being aligned with the Y’s HEPA (Healthy Eating and Physical Activity Standards.
 This initiative fosters the best possibly nutrition and physical activity outcomes for K-12 Before and After Care participants.
-The program incorporates the Healthy U Curriculum, Character Development, and Social/Emotional Learning.
+The program incorporates the Healthy U program utilizing the CATCH Curriculum and Character Development, and Social/Emotional Learning.

 Indoor or outdoor activities that align with the Y’s HEPA Standards and are structured through the Healthy U curriculum.